Azure-Samples/AzureStackHCI/README.md

 ## About SDN training resources

-The SDN training is divided into several modules.
-Each module has a downloadable training deck enhanced with extensive notes in PowerPoint format and a corresponding hands-on lab document in PDF.
+SDN training is organized into modules with specific learning objectives.
+Each module has a downloadable PowerPoint deck with detailed notes, and a corresponding hands-on lab document in PDF.

 ## Download training resources